-There is a breakfast club which is run at Highbury Infant School.
+There is a breakfast club which is run at Highbury Infant School which starts at 7.45am.
 Children are escorted to Whitehill in time for the morning registration bell.
-There is also an after school club at Whitehill provided by the Cookie Club.
-It is very important that parents contact the clubs directly if arrangements change.
+To book a place for the breakfast club the contact number is 01462 450925.